 - Torrey Pines – Many people not only hike but jog along the trails

-- Tecolote Canyon – A bit more difficult and steeper, this is a great trail running path
+- Tecolote Canyon – A bit more difficult and steeper, this is a great trail running path (I ran this one all the time while training for a marathon)

 - Penasquitos Canyon Trail – If wanting to get in some long miles, this path is great!